trpc/trpc/README.md

 - 🐎&nbsp; Snappy DX.
 No code generation, run-time bloat, or build pipeline.
 - 🍃&nbsp; Light. tRPC has zero deps and a tiny client-side footprint.
 - 🐻&nbsp; Easy to add to your existing brownfield project.
 - 🔋&nbsp; Batteries included.
-React-library + Next.js/Express adapters. _(But tRPC is not tied to React - [reach out](https://twitter.com/alexdotjs) if you want to make a Svelte/Vue/... lib)_
+React-library + Next.js/Express adapters/Nuxt. _(But tRPC is not tied to React - [reach out](https://twitter.com/alexdotjs) if you want to make a Svelte/... lib)_
 - 🥃&nbsp; Simple to use APIs for queries, mutations, & subscriptions support.
 - ⚡️&nbsp; Request batching - requests made at the same time can be automatically combined into one